-(Jackson, Miss.)
-Mississippi Coding Academies is proud to announce the graduation of its first cohort of computer programmer developers.
+(Jackson, Ms.) Mississippi Coding Academies is proud to announce the graduation of its first cohort of computer programmer developers.
 The Jackson location graduated 11, and the Golden Triangle location graduated 9 new junior developers after they successfully completed an 11-month, full stack curriculum which started in October 2017.

 After completing the program, the students transitioned smoothly into either jobs or college.
 Fourteen students received job offers from Mississippi companies like HX5 (a contractor to the U.S. Army Corps of Engineers-The Engineer Research and Development Center), Southern Farm Bureau, Seventh Knight, Liberty National Insurance, C Spire, BankTel, and the Mississippi Secretary of State’s Office.
 Four of the programmers were inspired to pursue higher education, one joined the Army Reserve, and four others are interning or currently in the interview process for software development jobs.